 Well first, we can cultivate any of our 24 strengths, so even if we are low in a strength, we can still engage it and reap the benefit.
 However, if we don’t want to do that, the other route to increased levels of well-being is to focus on top strengths.
 When we are aware of our strengths, and explore them mindfully, coming to understand how and when we use them that is a great start.

-In honor of the 2019 International Day of Happiness, what will you do to increase your own happiness and that of your team?
+In honor of International Day of Happiness, what will you do to increase your own happiness in workplace culture and that of your team?

 Gallup, Inc. (n.d.).
 State of the Global Workplace.
 Retrieved from https://www.gallup.com/services/178517/state-global-workplace.aspx